coostdocs/codoc/content/en/co/net/rpc.md

 ---
-weight: 16
+weight: 7
 title: "RPC"
 ---

 include: [co/rpc.h](https://github.com/idealvin/coost/blob/master/include/co/rpc.h).

-co/rpc is a high-performance RPC framework similar to [grpc](https://github.com/grpc/grpc), it uses **JSON** as the data exchange format, which is different from binary protocols such as protobuf.
+Coost implements a coroutine-based RPC framework, which internally uses **JSON** as the data exchange format.
+Compared with RPC frameworks using binary protocols such as protobuf, it is more flexible and easier to use.

+{{< hint info >}}
+Since v3.0, the RPC framework also supports HTTP protocol, and we are able to send a RPC request with the HTTP POST method.
+{{< /hint >}}